How To Buy a Prepaid Sim Card in the UK

 Glasgow High Street

-The sim cards in UK supermarkets/convenience stores are normally located near the checkouts but you can always ask a member of staff where you can find the sim cards.
-Most sim cards sold in stores cost 99p plus require a £10 minimum top-up, and you’ll have to select which plan you’d like to activate when you have topped up.
-Some sim cards will have time-limited offers, giving you bonus data.
-These will normally be advertised on the sim card packaging, so make sure to do a comparison of these offers before picking a network.
+Most sims sold in stores cost 99p plus require a £10 minimum top-up, and you’ll have to select which plan you’d like to activate when you have topped up.
+Some have time-limited offers, giving you bonus data.
+These will normally be advertised on the packaging, so make sure to do a comparison of these offers before picking a network.

 When you visit a UK supermarket/convenience store, you will have the option of buying sim cards from all major networks such as EE, Vodafone, GiffGaff, O2, and Three.
 Depending on which supermarket you are in, you may also find deals from their own network (e.g. Tesco Mobile for Tesco stores, and Asda Mobile for Asda stores).
-Supermarkets own networks tend to be decent, especially Tesco Mobile.
+Supermarkets’ own networks tend to be ok price-wise, especially Tesco Mobile.
 These networks operate by using one of the main networks infrastructures (o2 for Tesco, and Vodafone for Asda ) whilst normally being more affordable than the main network.

 Argos has some decent offers though, and you may find limited-time deals exclusive to them.
 They also have sim cards from other networks such as VOXI which you may not find in a supermarket.